xavimajoral/scopely/frontend/README.md

 - **🎯 Path Aliases** - Clean imports with `@/` prefix
 - **📏 Resizable Navigation** - Drag the navigation list's right edge to adjust width (persisted in localStorage)
 - **🔄 Backend Synchronization** - Automatic sync with backend every 30 seconds and on window focus
+- **📡 React Query** - Server state management with intelligent caching and synchronization

 ---